Speko Docs

 Selection

-Each call also returns a scoresRunId — the benchmark snapshot the decision was based on.
+Each call returns scoresRunId — the benchmark snapshot the decision was based on.
 Useful for audit and bug repro.

 Failover